-Player was ahead of his time.
-But it was not long before other players on the PGA Tour began realizing that to compete for very long at a high level, they also needed to be fit.
-In fact, the PGA Tour now has a fitness trailer equipped with exercise machines that follows the tour.
+It was not long before other players on the PGA Tour began realizing that to compete for very long at a high level, they also needed to be fit.
 Regardless of their fitness level, golfers are susceptible to injury to certain parts of the body, such as the elbow, hip, knee, and lower back.
-It is recommended that golfers perform exercises to strengthen those areas.
+To strengthen those areas, golfers should exercise.